Department of the Army, DoD.

 (4) Actively participate in Alcohol Safety Action Projects (ASAP) in neighboring communities.

-(5) Ensure that active duty Army law enforcement personnel follow the provisions of AR 190-45 in reporting all criminal violations and utilize the Centralized Police Operations Suite (COPS) to support reporting requirements and procedures.
-Air Force personnel engaged in law enforcement and adjudication activities will follow the provisions of AFI 31-203 in reporting all criminal and traffic violations, and utilized the Security Forces Management Information Systems (SFMIS) to support reporting requirements and procedures.
+(5) Ensure that active duty Army law enforcement personnel follow the provisions of AR 190-45 in reporting all criminal violations and utilize the Army Law Enforcement Reporting and Tracking System (ALERTS) to support reporting requirements and procedures.
+Air Force personnel engaged in law enforcement and adjudication activities will follow the provisions of AFI 31-203 in reporting all criminal and traffic violations, and utilize the Security Forces Management Information Systems (SFMIS) to support reporting requirements and procedures.

-(6) Implement the terms of this part in accordance with the provisions of the Federal Service Labor-Management Relations Statute, 5 U.S.C.
-Chapter 71.
+(6) Implement the terms of this part in accordance with the provisions of the Federal Service Labor-Management Relations Statute, 5 U.S.C. chapter 71 and title 5 Code of Federal Regulations (CFR) parts 7101 through 7905.

 (7) Revoke driving privileges in accordance with this part.